Greek Warfare

 Photos of vase paintings, sculpture, bronze statues, and artefacts

-Photos & film of hoplite re-enactors
+Photos of hoplite re-enactors

 Game - identify artefacts in museums